Patrick Ewing, back in March Madness, has a message for his doubters

 “I go back to something that Coach Thompson always talked about,” said Ralph Dalton, Ewing’s backup on two of those Final Four teams and one of his closest friends. “ ‘Success is not a surprise.
 It’s a product of what we put into it.’ ”

 But in today’s college game, that approach leads to a coaching style that can come across as abrasive.
-His most viral clip as a coach came in his first season, when Marcus Derrickson shot a one-legged step back jumper and Ewing asked, “Have you ever shot that shot?”
+His most viral clip as a coach came in his first season, when Marcus Derrickson shot a one-legged step-back jumper and Ewing asked, “Have you ever shot that shot?”
 Ewing isn’t one for taking what you don’t practice into a game.

 Last season, Georgetown was supposed to take its big step forward.
 But those plans were halted midseason when four players, including James Akinjo, the team’s third-leading scorer, decided to transfer.
 The other three players had been accused by a classmate of harassment.
 The accusations led to restraining orders but no criminal charges.